 Syntagma Metro Station

-The winding streets presented problems following the map the hotel clerk provided and I arrived at the station a few minutes after the tour was scheduled to begin.
+The winding streets presented problems following the map the hotel clerk provided.
+I arrived at the station a few minutes after the tour was scheduled to begin.
 Fortunately, I caught up with the group just as the tour was starting.

 The metro station displays a collection of artifacts uncovered during construction.

-The guide told the group about how these items were uncovered and preserved.
+The guide told the group how these items were uncovered and preserved.

 Parliament Building and Changing of the Guard